PlanZGit/ReactHook/README.md

 - useEffect : replacement for componentDidMount, componentDidUpdate, componentWillUnmount
 - useContext : passing data to components
 - useReducer : state management, useReducerHook.md READ!
+- useCallBack : used to optimize performance
+- useMemo : used to optimize performance

 # useState vs useReducer